Aandhi: Release, ban and re-release

 Information and Broadcasting minister, I.K.
 Gujral.
 After the release, similarity was seen in the dressing and mannerism of lead Aarti Devi, played by Suchitra Sen and Mrs Gandhi, including the sarees and streak of white hair.
 During the June Legislative assembly election campaign in Gujarat, some opposition politicians showed scenes of the film, depicting Aarti Devi smoking and drinking.
 As the film gained momentum, some ambitious exhibitors even started promoting the film with the line, "See Indira Gandhi in Aandhi", by now film was openly courting controversy, despite being only a mild satire on politicians.
 The film was eventually banned after 26 weeks after its release.
 In June State of Emergency was declared in India by Mrs. Gandhi and on 12 July despite heavy press censorship, The Statesman managed to carry the headline on its front page, "Screening on Aandhi banned".
 Gulzar who had then taken the film to Moscow International Film Festival got the news of the ban prior to the screening.
 He was also informed that the film publicity posters be taken down and the prints sent back.

 Subsequently, while Mausam was being premiered in December 1975, portions of Aandhi were being reshot.
 It included the controversial drinking scene and to establish the fact it was not a biopic, a scene with Aarti Devi looking at the framed image of Indira Gandhi tells her father that she wants to serve India like Mrs Gandhi, "Woh meri ideal thi" (She is my ideal) was inserted.
 After Indira Gandhi lost the general election of 1977 and Janata Party came to power it was re-released and also shown on the state-run national television.
 The film went on to become biggest hit of the Sen's Bollywood career, of which Aandhi was the last film, though she did two more Bengali films before retiring from acting in 1978.

-Critical reception
+Historical accuracy

 Some critics, including Subhash K. Jha have drawn thematic parallels between Indira Gandhi and her father Jawaharlal Nehru as depicted in the film also references to their personal lives.
 Also the role of Sanjeev Kumar, having shades of Mrs. Gandhi's husband.
 All through the controversy, Gulzar denied any connection with Indira Gandhi, it was only after she lost the national elections in 1977 and Janata Party came to power, did he admit, "Yes, the film was made with Indira Gandhi in mind".
 Sanjeev Kumar on his part said, only the characterisation of his role was based on Feroze Gandhi.